 I am sure there are many more, but these are the main 3 I see being said around the internet.

-- I Believe No God(s) exist – Philosophical Atheism / Strong Atheism
+- I Believe God(s) do not exist/I believe no gods exist – Philosophical Atheism / Strong Atheism

-- I lack belief in God(s) – Incredibly weak atheism, a modern alteration to the definition in 1972, it carries no burden of proof as it is simply saying to theists “well if you can’t support your position, I don’t believe you” – which is fair enough in a way, but is such a long way from the Philosophical definition of Atheism it should really be Agnosticism.
+- I lack belief in God(s) – Incredibly weak atheism, a modern alteration to the [without] definition from 1972.
+It carries no burden of proof as it is simply saying to theists “well if you can’t support your position, I don’t believe you” – which is fair enough in a way, but is such a long way from the Philosophical definition of Atheism it should really be Agnosticism.
+This is due to the aforementioned psychological state of disbelief whilst not having a positive belief in a proposition.

 The issue here is, the definitions on the internet use lack belief as part of Atheism.
 Where I used to use it, I have considered my language, and I hope I have broken the habit of saying lack belief.